solid-lines/dhis2-metadata-checkers/README.md

 # check_link_programRuleAction_de.py
 This script checks if the data element associated to a program rule action belongs to the program that the program rule is associated to.

+# check_link_programRuleAction_tea.py
+This script checks if the tracked entity attribute associated to a program rule action belongs to the program (or the tracked entity type) that the program rule is associated to.

 Groups and Sets that they are expected to be conformed by more than one element:

 * programIndicatorGroups: programIndicators